-- Use Business Intelligence metrics to identify strengths and weaknesses.
+1. Use competitive intelligence metrics to identify strengths and weaknesses.

 Juristat's competitive intelligence information can help you shore up your firm's weaknesses and use your firm's strengths to land new clients and demonstrate value to existing ones.

-Using the filters and metrics on a Business Intelligence report, you can identify classes, art units, or tech centers where your firm is highly effective.
-Once you've identified a class or art unit where your firm is performing well, you can use Juristat to compare your firm's performance vs. the class average, or find out what potential clients file the most in that area.
+Using the filters and metrics on our Intelligence view or our (legacy) Business Intelligence reports, you can identify classes, art units, or tech centers where your firm is highly effective.
+Once you've identified a class or art unit where your firm is performing well, you can click on that class, art unit, or tech center to find out what potential clients file the most in that area.

 2. Create data-driven RFP responses.

 Responding to requests for proposal (RFPs) can be time-consuming.
-Using Juristat Platform's table view, you can quickly pull together the data requested commonly in RFPs, like the average number of amendments, office actions, RCEs, interviews and appeals for your firm's applications.
+Using Juristat's Table view, you can quickly pull together the data requested commonly in RFPs, like the average number of amendments, office actions, RCEs, interviews and appeals for your firm's applications.

 Once your data set is created, click "edit columns" to add the information you need for your RFP response to your view.